Manuscript Preparation Guidelines

 Paper Title and Authors

 Indicate the corresponding author and include all authors’ names (spelled out as they would be cited), and affiliations (including mailing addresses and e-mail addresses).
-A sample opening page can be found here.
-It is very important that correct details are provided for the corresponding author so that page proofs can be reviewed efficiently.
+It is very important that correct details are provided for the corresponding author so that page proofs can be distributed and reviewed efficiently.

 Begin the paper with an abstract that summarizes the content in 150 to 250 words.
 The abstract will appear online at SpringerLink and be available with unrestricted access to facilitate online searching.

-Don’t include reference citations or undefined abbreviations in the abstract because abstracts are often read independently of the actual chapter and without access to the reference list.
+Don’t include reference citations or undefined abbreviations in the abstract because abstracts are often read independently of the actual paper and without access to the reference list.

 At least three keywords are required.
 Each keyword should not contain more than two compound words, and each keyword phrase should start with an uppercase letter.
 Chemical symbols are permitted.

 When selecting the keywords, think of them as terms that will help someone locate your chapter at the top of the search engine list using, for example, Google.
 Very broad terms (e.g., ‘Case study’ by itself) should be avoided.

 Heading levels should be clearly identified and each level should be uniquely and consistently formatted and/or numbered.
 Heading levels should be checked carefully in the page proofs to be sure the hierarchy in the formatted paper matches the manuscript.